Comcast Center

 In early 2005, the final redesign and its new name—the Comcast Center—were unveiled.
-The building is named after its lead tenant, cable company Comcast, which makes the skyscraper its corporate headquarters.
+The building is named after its lead tenant, cable company Comcast, which makes the skyscraper and the nearby Comcast Technology Center its corporate headquarters and collectively calls the two buildings its Comcast Center Campus.
 Leasing 1094212 sqft, Comcast takes up 89 percent of the building.
 The building features retail and restaurant space and a connection to Suburban Station which is nearby.
-In Comcast Center's lobby is the Comcast Experience, which is a 2000 sqft high-definition LED screen that has become a tourist attraction.
+In the Comcast Center's lobby is the Comcast Experience, which is a 2000 sqft high-definition LED screen that has become a tourist attraction.
 Designed to be environmentally friendly, the skyscraper is the tallest Leadership in Energy and Environmental Design (LEED) certified building in Philadelphia.